ahmadalwy3/ahmadalwy3/Procedural-cosmetic-filters.md

 The concept of procedural cosmetic filtering was introduced with uBlock Origin ("uBO") [version 1.8.0](https://github.com/gorhill/uBlock/releases/tag/1.8.0).

 The initial implementation was revised to allow chained/recursive use of the procedural operators with version 1.11.0+.
+There is no limit on the number of operators chained, or the number of recursion level, aside common sense.
+As a reminder, use procedural cosmetic filters only for when plain CSS selectors won't solve a case.

 Normal, standard cosmetic filters are _declarative_, i.e. they are used as selector in a CSS rule, and completely handled by browsers through `style` tag elements.

 _Procedural_ means javascript code is used to find DOM elements which must be hidden.
 A procedural cosmetic filter makes use of cosmetic filter _operator_, which will tell uBO how to find/filter DOM elements in order to find which DOM elements to target.

+Efficient procedural cosmetic filters (or any cosmetic filters really) are the ones which result in the smallest set of nodes to visit.
+The element picker input field will display the number of elements matching the current filter.
+The element picker will only consider the entered text up to the first line break, while leaving the rest as is.
+You can use this feature to break up your filter to find out the size of the resultset of the first part(s) of your filter: the smallest resultset the most efficient is your cosmetic filter.

 ## Cosmetic filter operators